MiNeves00/Deep-RL-Nano-Project-1/Project1-Navigation/README.md

 The task is episodic and it is considered to be solved when an average score of 13 or above is achieved across 100 consecutive episodes.

+## Report

+Read the <a href="./Report.md">Report.md</a> file to see all the implementation details and the results obtained along side future work ideas.

+---

 ## Getting Started